How much does insurance go up after a ticket?

 Secured with SHA-256 Encryption

-Companies who don’t specialize in insuring drivers with tickets (i.e. their rates are HIGH for it) will allow you to pay additional premium every month to “insure” your insurance policy against you getting into an accident or receiving a ticket.
+Companies who don’t specialize in insuring drivers with tickets (i.e. their rates are HIGH for it) will allow you to pay an additional premium every month to “insure” your insurance policy against you getting into an accident or receiving a ticket.

 That way they can get more money out of you over time and hold onto your policy if you have any “trouble.”
 It’s called “retention,” and it’s how insurance companies make money.